yakobodata/yakobodata/README.md

 - 👋 Hi, I’m Wamani Jacob
 - 👀 I’m interested in Data Engineering , Analytics , Science
 - 🌱 I’m currently networking , with people in the industry
-- 💞️ I’m looking to collaborate on Data Analytics projects
+- 💞️ I’m looking to collaborate on Data projects
 - 📫 How to reach me email:jacobwamanidata@gmail.com

 <!---